 How can parents and caregivers take advantage of hidden math in a way that helps children expand their mathematical thinking?
-Here we propose four steps (download these tips in PDF format; also available in Spanish):
+Here we propose four steps:

 The first step in revealing hidden math is to notice the math in everyday activities.
 For example, caregivers and their children can recognize or name numbers, count objects, add or subtract, notice patterns, compare shapes and sizes of things, or use math to measure or solve problems like, “How many more cups do we need so everyone has one?”